Kaushik3112/Course-Project-PH219/Results/README.md

 # Results
-The final observations, plots, documents, reports, inferences and presentation have been documented here
+The final observations, plots, documents, reports, inferences and presentation have been saved here